Frequently asked questions about Washington’s capital gains tax

 Do I have to file a tax return if I don't owe capital gains tax?

-No. You are not required to file a capital gains tax return if your net long-term capital gains are exempt or below the standard deduction of $250,000.
+No. You are not required to file a capital gains tax return if your net long-term capital gains are exempt or below the standard deduction.

 Do I owe capital gains tax when I sell real estate?